rutujatanpure/my-first-ai-agent/README.md

 .idea/
 *.log

-📦 Future Scope
+🧭 Future Scope

-🧩 Add multiple collaborating agents (multi-agent system)

-⚙️ Integrate custom tools (API calls, data analysis)

-🧠 Deploy agent as a web service using adk web
+🧩 Build a multi-agent system with collaborative agents ⚙️ Integrate custom tools (API calls, data analysis, web scraping) 🧠 Deploy the agent as a web service using adk web

-🧭 Add logging and observability for agent decision tracking
+📊 Add logging and observability for tracking reasoning steps

+🧠 Key Highlights

+Real-time reasoning and live data fetching

+Runs 100% securely — API key stored in Kaggle Secrets

+Easily portable to any Python environment

+Built with Google’s ADK and Gemini 2.5 Flash Lite, fully implemented in Python and executed on Kaggle.

+💬 “From prompt to action — this AI agent truly thinks before it answers.”